Paul DePalo

 Paul M. DePalo (born 1978/1979) is an American politician.
 He is member of the Massachusetts Governor's Council, representing District 7 since winning election in November 2020 and taking office January 2021.
 A member of the Democratic Party, DePalo has also served on the Massachusetts Democratic State Committee since 2021.
-DePalo is an attorney at the employee-side employment and labor law firm Duddy Goodwin Pollard.
+DePalo is an attorney at an employee-side employment and labor law firm.

 Early life and education

 DePalo grew up in Shrewsbury, Massachusetts.
 His mother was a public school teacher in Shrewsbury and his father, Maurice "Moe" DePalo, was a 10-term Selectman in Shrewsbury.

-After graduating from Shrewsbury High School in Shrewsbury, Massachusetts, DePalo attended Wesleyan University in Middletown, Connecticut graduating with a BA in English in 2001.
+After graduating from Shrewsbury High School in Shrewsbury, Massachusetts, DePalo attended Wesleyan University in Middletown, Connecticut, graduating with a BA in English in 2001.
 DePalo earned his Juris Doctor at Northeastern University School of Law in 2005, and Masters of Education from Fitchburg State University in 2016.

 Teaching career

 After working as a litigation associate at Boston firm Campbell Campbell Edwards Conroy, DePalo left the practice of law for eight years to teach high school.

 First, he taught English and American Studies at his alma mater Shrewsbury High School in Shrewsbury, MA.
 He also taught in public schools in Uxbridge, MA and Maynard, MA as well as spending a year as a principal resident in Boston Public Schools.
 His final teaching position was as a Humanities and Special Education teacher at a therapeutic public high school for students dealing with social and emotional disabilities.
 DePalo remains licensed in the Commonwealth of Massachusetts as a Superintendent, Principal, English teacher, and Teacher of Students with Moderate Disabilities.